 Engineering undergraduate degree programs are accredited by ABET.
-Our initial accreditation application cannot be made until our charter class graduates May 2020, which makes Summer 2021 as the earliest date it is possible for us to be granted accreditation.
+An initial accreditation application cannot be made until a program has graduates.
+We will apply for accreditation of our B.S. in engineering degree in summer 2020 after our charter class graduates May 2020.
+Summer 2021 is the earliest date possible to be granted accreditation.
 As is common for new engineering programs, we will request that our accreditation be made retroactive back to our charter class so that their degrees are included.
-We will also request permission from Professional Engineers of North Carolina for all of the students in our inaugural class to take the Fundamentals of Engineering exam, the first step to professional engineering licensure.
+We received permission from Professional Engineers of North Carolina for all of the students in our inaugural class to take the Fundamentals of Engineering exam, the first step to professional engineering licensure.

 Our Dean Jenna Carpenter, Associate Dean Michele Miller and Dr. Alison Polasik are accreditation experts.
 Dr. Carpenter is an ABET Program Evaluator for General Engineering programs (under the American Society for Engineering Education).
 Dean Carpenter has also personally led, as department head and associate dean, 14 programs on her own campus through successful re-accreditation by ABET, including 10 programs at Louisiana Tech in the 2014-15 academic year.
 Dr. Miller was a Program Evaluator for Mechanical Engineering programs from 2007 to 2014.
 She is currently an ABET Engineering Accreditation Commissioner and Team Chair for accreditation visits.